Error Handling

 Best Practices

-In Vibe Coding, ensure error information can be captured by AI tools:
+When Vibe Coding, ensure error messages can be captured by AI tools:

 try {